Jakob-Strobl/Degen/README.md

 ```--allow-read & --allow-write```: Read markdown, template, and other files and write out rendered HTML files.
 ```--allow-env```: This is used by Deno's ```require()``` (Node-compatibility interface), which is needed to use markdown-it Node module.

-### Current Issues

-- Need to clean up Error creation
-- Update my tests
-- Add more tests
-- Resolve all TODOs
-- And many more issues on my Trello board